Billie-LS/FinTech_Homeworks/README.md

 ![combined overlay of arbitrage plots](images/scaled_overlay.png)

-By utilizing MinMaxScaler, the specific line plts of each intraday arbitrage period have been overlayed.
-This eliminates any overt sense of 'magnitude' comparisons while enabling examination of the shape or morphology of the different periods, early, middle, and late.
+By utilizing MinMaxScaler, the specific line plots of each intraday arbitrage period have been overlayed.
+This eliminates any overt sense of 'magnitude' comparisons between each day while enabling examination of the shape or morphology of the different periods, early, middle, and late.
 The early demonstrates a steady and consistent trading morphology.
 The middle shows burst periods followed by pauses which lengthen and/or coincide with subsequent bursts being diminished.
 Finally, the late is grossly flat throughout the day with an apparent single burst opportunity which is generally consistent and demonstrated within the more granular analysis.

 ---
 ## **Methods**